fbpx

 • Doolin in County Galway, a small fishing village near the Cliffs of Moher.

-• Kinsale in County Cork, known for its colourful historic buildings and cozy pubs
+• Kinsale in County Cork, known for its colorful historic buildings and cozy pubs

 • Cobh in County Cork, a fantastic place to visit – especially in summer.
 Its harbour and marina, and colourful buildings will remind you of a mini San Francisco